Reena Kasi, Pei Ling Yeo, Ng. Khuen Yen, Rhun Yian Koh, Gnanajothy Ponnudurai, Yee Lian Tiong and Soi Moi Chye* Pages 44 - 56 ( 13 )

 Melatonin, apoptosis, cancer, reactive oxygen species, MAPK, mTOR.

-School of Postgraduate Studies, International Medical University, Kuala Lumpur 57000, School of Postgraduate Studies, International Medical University, Kuala Lumpur 57000, School of Pharmacy, Monash University Malaysia, Selangor 47500, School of Health Sciences, International Medical University, Kuala Lumpur 57000, School of Medicine, International Medical University, Kuala Lumpur 57000, School of Postgraduate Studies, International Medical University, Kuala Lumpur 57000, School of Health Sciences, International Medical University, Kuala Lumpur 57000
+School of Postgraduate, International Medical University, Kuala Lumpur 57000, School of Postgraduate, International Medical University, Kuala Lumpur 57000, School of Pharmacy, Monash University Malaysia, Selangor 47500, School of Health Sciences, International Medical University, Kuala Lumpur 57000, School of Medicine, International Medical University, Kuala Lumpur 57000, School of Postgraduate, International Medical University, Kuala Lumpur 57000, School of Health Sciences, International Medical University, Kuala Lumpur 57000